liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 All the previous taglibs have been converted into Java classes that implement the methods that the icon taglib needs.

-See the modules portlet-configuration-icon-* in the portal-extensions folder.
+See the modules portlet-configuration-icon-* in the portal-addons folder.

 #### Why was this change made?